 That means it’s doubly important to make sure your older cat is getting enough exercise to maintain a healthy weight.
 If it seems like they’re not engaging as much with their regular toys these days, it could be a great time to invest in a few new age-appropriate toys to capture their interest.

-What Sort of Cat Toys Should I Buy?
+What Sort of Adult Cat Toys Should I Buy?

 If you’re lucky enough to have had your senior cat since they were a tiny kitten, then you’ll likely already have a good idea about the types of toys they love to play with.
 Here are questions to get you thinking about what your cat already loves: